 03: Check The Circuit Breaker’s Continuous Current Rating

-The typical trip current, which is the nominal conditions, is another thing you need to look for when searching for the ideal circuit breaker.
+The typical trip current, which is the nominal condition, is another thing you need to look for when searching for the ideal circuit breaker.
 These nominal conditions refer to the normal voltage levels within a circuit without factoring in the effect of any tolerances and considering the ambient temperatures of 68-77 °Fahrenheit (°F) These nominal levels also consider the normal voltage levels within the circuit without considering the tolerance effects.

 When looking for a circuit breaker, you should get one where the current rating uses an 80% utilization.
 Therefore, if the maximum current that passes through a circuit breaker is expected to be 100A, its rating should at least be 125A.
 This allows for a 25% margin, and it’s recommended not to be very close to the standard current to prevent false tripping.
-Knowing this setting also saves you the hassle of installing a circuit breaker used for protecting against the high current.
+Knowing this setting also saves you the hassle of installing a circuit breaker used for protecting against high currents.

 04: Consider Their Atypical Operating Conditions

 The design of circuit breakers differs from one model to another, with some better adapted for tougher conditions than others.
 This is why you must consider your location when searching for a circuit breaker, and some of the possibilities to factor include:

 - High temperature: For the last few years, circuit breakers have been calibrated for use at 77 °F. And if the breakers surpassed this temperature, they needed to be recalibrated.
 This was mostly because the temperatures inside many enclosures ended up reaching 105 °F.